Nearly query-optimal classical shadow estimation of unitary channels: Predicting by averaging

 which confirms the inequality \eqref{eq:Varhat{Z}}.

 At last, we show that the inequality \eqref{eq:Varhat{Z}} can be saturated when $\rho$ is a pure state and $O=\sqrt{B/d}\,I\in\obs(B)$.
 In this case,

-where $(a)$ follows from \eref{eq:statetdesign} in the main text and the fact that the state $\hat{\psi}$ is chosen randomly from a state 4-design ensemble.
+where $(a)$ follows from \eref{eq:statetdesign} in the main text and the fact that the state $\hat{\psi}$ is chosen randomly from a 4-design state ensemble.
 This completes the proof of \lref{lem:Varhat{Z}}. \end{proof}